Living Arrangements While in Medical School

-From the moment you arrive, Ross University is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.
+From the moment you arrive, Ross University School of Medicine (RUSM) is committed to making your stay in Dominica as comfortable as possible with a wide range of housing opportunities, support for families, and more.

-Upon your arrival in Dominica, you will be welcomed at the airport by Ross University officials.
-They will accompany you and other students on the ride to Ross University.
-Along the way, your host will answer questions and provide information about living in Dominica.
+Upon your arrival in Dominica, you will be welcomed at the airport by Ross University School of Medicine officials.
+They will accompany you and other students on the ride to RUSM Along the way, your host will answer questions and provide information about living in Dominica.

 (767) 255-6400 or (767) 255-6433